connorrothschild/v3/content/posts/svelte-and-d3.md

 }
 </style>

-When I started making data visualizations<!-- my visualization "career" (it feels weird calling it that) -->, I considered [D3](https://d3js.org/)—Data Driven Documents—to be the gold standard programming language required to create beautiful graphics on the web.
+When I started making data visualizations, I considered [D3](https://d3js.org/)—Data Driven Documents—to be the gold standard programming language required to create beautiful graphics on the web.

-As I progress in my career<!-- (it still feels weird calling it that) -->, I'm realizing that D3 has a more particular (and smaller) role in the visualization lifecycle than I initially envisioned.
-As I design more visualizations, I'm learning that my most efficient and intuitive development comes when I **program literally, not declaratively.** <!-- **Less D3, more SVG**. -->
+As I progress in my career, I'm realizing that D3 has a more particular (and smaller) role in the visualization lifecycle than I initially envisioned.
+As I design more visualizations, I'm learning that my most efficient and intuitive development comes when I **program literally**.

 What does that mean?
 (To be honest, I'm making up the term.)
-It means that I'm moving away from *declarative* data visualization in D3, and starting to make my visualizations *literally*, by simply writing markup in [Svelte](https://svelte.dev/).
-I've stopped using [D3 method chaining](https://www.carlosrendon.me/unfinished_d3_book/d3_method_chaining.html), and started using Svelte's `{#each}` blocks to render each of my elements.
-By writing my markup directly and appending data inline, my code makes more sense and causes fewer headaches.
+It means that I'm moving away from *pseudo-declarative* data visualization in D3, and starting to make my visualizations *literally*, by simply writing markup in [Svelte](https://svelte.dev/).

+Although D3 [claims](https://d3js.org/#selections) to be declarative, it still uses [method chaining](https://www.carlosrendon.me/unfinished_d3_book/d3_method_chaining.html) to provide instructions to render visuals.
+In Svelte, we don't provide instructions but instead render our SVG elements directly, using `{#each}` blocks.
+By writing my markup literally and appending data inline, my code makes more sense and causes fewer headaches.

 #### What you'll find in this post